OurMachinery/themachinery-books/the_machinery_book/src/gameplay_coding/simulate_entry.md

 When you inspect the the properties of this new `Simulate Entry` asset, have a look in the Simulate Entry dropdown menu.
 Given that you registered your implementation of `tm_simulate_entry_i` correctly, it should appear in this list.

+## How will the Engine determine which one to pick?

 Now, whenever you start simulating a certain entity, such as your main game world, the Simulate Tab will look in the directory next to the entity you're simulating and check if there is a Simulate